AndrejaCH/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
 *An interactive earthquake maps with JavaScript and Leaflet*

 ***Note:*** Final documents are stored in [Earthquake_Challenge](Earthquake_Challenge) directory.
 Please find the explanation of the files below.
 Code needs an API Key from Matbox in order to run.
 The API key is not included for safety reasons.
-Other files are included because of the detailed procedure of working with Mapbox, Leaflet and GitHub branching.
+Other files (i.e. Earthquakes_past7days, Simple_Map and json files) are included because of the detailed procedure of working with Mapbox, Leaflet and GitHub branching.

 ## Overview of Project
 ## Purpose